 Norbert's Gambit saves currency conversion costs when exchanging Canadian dollars for USD.
 The process was invented to save Canadian investors money when buying stocks on United States exchanges.
 It's named after Norbert Schlenker, who created this method during his employment at Libra Asset Management.

 The process involves buying a stock and selling it in another currency.
-This side steps the high fees that brokerages charge for currency conversion.
+This side steps the high fees that brokerages charge for currency conversion and thus improves your calculated stock profit.
 While Norbert's Gambit is a simple and efficient way to save money on currency conversion costs, it does involve some risk.
 Continue reading to learn the step-by-step guide to completing Norbert's Gambit and when not to use it.

 Estimated Norbert’s Gambit Savings